Because eventually we all need a little support

 – Medication reminders

 Clients utilize a variety of options to pay for services.
 These include:

-– Grant-based programs (must meet income and eligibility requirements)
+– Title XX or IIIB Funds (must meet income and eligibility requirements)

 – Some long-term care insurance plans or private pay

 – Choices for Independence Medicaid Waiver